fazleyazdan/beginners-python/09. functions/Function in modules/Readme.md

 '''The best approach is to import the function or functions you want, or import the entire module and use the dot notation.
-This leads to clear code that’s easy to read and understand '''
+This leads to clear code that’s easy to read and understand'''